smithy-lang/smithy/docs/source/spec/core.rst

     ``string`` value

-The serialization format of a timestamp shape is normally dictated by the :ref:`protocol <protocols-trait>` of a service.
+The serialization format of a timestamp shape is normally dictated by the :ref:`protocol <protocolDefinition-trait>` of a service.
 In order to interoperate with other web services or frameworks, it is sometimes necessary to use a specific serialization format that differs from the protocol.

 Smithy defines the following built-in timestamp formats: